 The real estate inventory requires longer timeframe for selling, thus cash flow management and financial flexibility is of paramount importance for timely servicing of debt obligations.
 Cash flow adequacy is determined by considering cash flow visibility against committed payments.
-CARE Ratings, while making the assessment, generally considers the consolidated cash flow position of all the projects being executed by the group/entity for the entire tenure of the debt to understand the inflows and outflows of real estate entity.
-Inflows are usually in the form of project receipts, debt, promoter's contribution, and support from group companies while outflows includes project expenses (construction expenses, finance cost, land cost, administration & marketing expenses), corporate expenses (at consolidated level) and repayment of debt obligations.
+CARE Ratings, while making the assessment, generally considers the cash flow position of the projects covered in the analysis for next few quarters to understand the inflows and outflows of real estate entity.
+Inflows are usually in the form of project receipts, debt, promoter's contribution, and support from group companies while outflows include project expenses (construction expenses, finance cost, land cost, administration & marketing expenses), corporate expenses, if any (at consolidated level), and repayment of debt obligations.
 CCR indicates the level of cushion available to the company in meeting the debt obligations.
-The actual cash flows generated are also compared with the initially projected cash flows and the reasons for shortfalls are carefully evaluated.
-The ratio being critical indicator of cash flow position of the entity is sensitized to accommodate various scenarios such as delays in project completion leading to lower cash flows from unsold units, fall in collections from sold units, decline in price of unsold units, increase in finance cost or construction costs etc.
+CARE Ratings also evaluates the ratio considering opening cash balance/accumulated surplus to the inflows generated in the projected period.
+This apart, actual cash flows generated are also compared with the initially projected cash flows and the reasons for shortfalls are carefully evaluated.
+The ratio being critical indicator of cash flow position of the entity is sensitized to accommodate various scenarios such as delays in project completion leading to lower cash flows from unsold units, fall in collections from sold units, decline in price of unsold units, increase in finance cost or construction costs, etc.